-Words by AQ & Photos by Jacob Keeler
+Words & Photos by Adam Quinn

 The folkers slept soundly Friday night to the downpour.
 With no regard for the rain, and all the regard to experience the Philadelphia Folk Fest, many still ventured through the deep mud and relentless rain to experience the temporary tent city set up on Old Pool Farm.

 Saturday morning brought a frees start: cool morning, sunny skies, and a lot of fresh mud to navigate.
 The hill outside our site was now a three-inch deep slide of mud.
 But, what is a festival without a little rain and mud?

 This year the Philadelphia Folk Fest took a different approach for their Saturday afternoon sets.
 Festival-goers were treated to a variety of showcases rather than individual acts.
 Showcases included The Philly Local Showcase hosted by XPN’s Helen Leicht, Woody Guthrie’s 100th Birthday Celebration hosted by Mason Porter, the usual kids activities in Dulcimer Grove, the Philadelphia Jug Band’s 50th Anniversary Showcase and Martin Guitar’s campers contest – just to name a few.
 The showcases provided a chance for the musicians to have some fun together and for campers to experience a wide variety of musical talents.

 Of all the showcases, Woody’s 100th celebration seemed to draw the biggest crowd.
 Musicians from around the Philly scene took turns sharing hand-picked covers from Woody’s catalog.